frios/ImageRating/README.md

 }
 ```

-This will show two full gold stars, one half cold star and 2 empty gray stars.
+This will show two full gold stars, one half gold star and 2 empty gray stars.

 The following parameters can be added to the view call to further customize its appearance.